deltadak/plep/README.md

   * Not pressing enter results in the label being removed.
   * When you click a selected cell/task, it will see this as double-click and start editing.
 + To **edit** a label, click the label you wish to edit.
 A drop-down menu will show from which you can select the label you want.
++ To view other days, use the forward (>) and backward (<) button, go back to today in view with the 'today' button.
++ To **change settings** click the settings button and then you can edit the labels used, number of days shown and number of days skipped by the 'forward' and 'backward' buttons.

 ## Screenshot of v1.1
 ![screenshot](v1.1.PNG)

 ## Release Notes
-Features of plep, listed by the version in which they were added.
+Bugs solved and features, listed by the version in which they were added.

 #### [v1.2.1&#946;](https://github.com/deltadak/plep/blob/master/releases/plep_v1.2.1B.jar?raw=true)
 + Settings page
   + Changing the labels
   + Changing the number of shown days
   + Changing the number of days to move at once
++ Fixed a bug which left grey selected cells behind.

 #### [v1.2&#946;](https://github.com/deltadak/plep/blob/master/releases/plep_v1.2B.jar?raw=true)
 + Improved speed when executing a database query